ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 The main configuration file is located in `/etc/sysconfig/network-scripts/`.
 In this example it is called "ifcfg-eth0".
 Before making changes, verify the actual file name in this folder.

-For each additional IP to be configured, we'll create a separate configuration file with a virtual interface.
+For each Additional IP to be configured, we'll create a separate configuration file with a virtual interface.
 To create a virtual interface, we simply add a consecutive number to the interface name, starting with a value of 0 for the first alias.
-For example, for network a interface named "eth0" the first alias is "eth0:0".
+For example, for a network interface named "eth0" the first alias is "eth0:0".

 #### Step 1: Edit the network configuration file